-OSA completed a draft fiscal note (Appendix A) for expanding interruptive military service credit to expeditionary medals across all the state's Plan 2 pension systems and the Washington State Patrol Retirement System (WSPRS).
-For LEOFF Plan 2, OSA's analysis identified a 2 basis point increase to the member contribution rate, and a one basis point increase to the employer and state contribution rates.
-OSA also identified 25-year budget impacts across all the retirement plans as \$19.6 million.
+OSA completed a fiscal note (Appendix A) for HB 1804 (2022) and its companion bill, SB 5726 (2022).
+For LEOFF Plan 2, OSA's analysis identified a two-basis point increase to the member contribution rate, and a one basis point increase to the employer and state contribution rates.
+OSA also identified 25-year budget impacts across all the retirement plans as \$20.3 million.